Heritage Centre | Association of Anaesthetists

-The Anaesthesia Heritage Centre tells the remarkable story of anaesthesia, from its first public demonstration in 1846 to modern day anaesthetists working in the aftermath of wars and terrorist attacks.
+The accredited Museum of Anaesthesia and Heritage Centre tells the remarkable story of anaesthesia, from its first public demonstration in 1846 to modern day anaesthetists working in the aftermath of wars and terrorist attacks.
 The Museum, rare book collection and archive are a unique resource for both curious visitors and specialist researchers.

 The museum has a permanent and a temporary display, as well as pull-out drawers and flip books containing biographies and details of large anaesthetic machines.
 The collections give an insight into the history of anaesthesia, resuscitation and pain relief.